Albert Heijn: Albert Heijn Online

 The company started testing delivery in 1999, with the Albert Heijn Thuisservice, which was renamed Albert.nl in 2001.
 Via this channel customers could purchase their groceries, but also products from sister-companies Etos and Gall & Gall.
 The Albert brand was discontinued in 2014, and the delivery service was integrated in the Albert Heijn brand.

 Organisation and brand value

 Since 1899, the chain is headquartered in Zaandam, their parent company is also located here.
 The chain operates six distribution centres in Nieuwegein, Geldermalsen, Zaandam, Tilburg, Pijnacker and Zwolle.
-In addition to an ever-growing impressive number of stores - both franchise and in-house - the chain also operates seven "Home Shop Centers" in Almere, Eindhoven, Rotterdam, De Meern, Amsterdam, Oosterhout and Bleiswijk.
+In addition to an ever-growing number of stores - both franchise and in-house - the chain also operates seven "Home Shop Centers" in Almere, Eindhoven, Rotterdam, De Meern, Amsterdam, Oosterhout and Bleiswijk.

 The brand value of Albert Heijn was 866 million dollars in 2014, according to Trademark Office Interbrand.
 This put Albert Heijn in 26th place in the European brand values top 50.

-Recent information about the brand value cannot be found publicly.